jjcherian/jjcherian.github.io/_pages/about.md

 I’m a fifth year PhD student in statistics at Stanford University, where I’m grateful to be advised by [Emmanuel Candès](https://candes.su.domains) and supported by the [John and Fannie Hertz Foundation](https://www.hertzfoundation.org).

 My research is motivated by fundamental questions about the reliability and fairness of black-box models.
 For example, does a model treat different groups equitably, or can we quantify model uncertainty before taking action on each prediction?
-While I’m not working on new methods for _model-free inference_, I apply these ideas to election forecasting as a consultant to The Washington Post.
+When I’m not working on new methods for _model-free inference_, I apply these ideas to election forecasting as a consultant to The Washington Post.

 Before starting my PhD, I spent 3 years at [D.E.
 Shaw Research](https://www.deshawresearch.com) (“DESRES”) where I worked on improving polarizable force fields for all-atom simulations.
 I joined DESRES after earning my B.S. in Mathematical and Computational Science and M.S. in Statistics from Stanford University in 2017.